Spanish Sports Vocabulary: Learn 50+ Sports in Spanish with Examples

 Last updated: March 12, 2026

 Learning Spanish sports vocabulary opens up a whole new world of conversations, whether you're watching a football match in Spain, playing basketball with friends in Mexico, or just trying to understand what's happening on Spanish TV.
 Sports are everywhere in Spanish-speaking cultures, and knowing the right words makes everything from casual chats to understanding commentary way easier.
-Here's everything you need to know about sport vocabulary in Spanish, from basic terms to specific phrases you'll actually use.
+Here's everything you need to know about sport vocabulary in Spanish, from basic terms to specific phrases you'll actually use.⚽🥅

 - Basic sport names in Spanish

-- Sports equipment and gear vocabulary
+- Sports equipment vocabulary in Spanish

 - Venues and locations for sports